compsy/u-can-act/README.md

 Variable | Description
 --- | ---
 `p.duration` | Duration of protocol.
 After _protocol start date_ + _protocol duration_ the protocol will be closed.
 `q.open_duration` | Time before a measurement is closed.
-If the user does not fill in the questionnaire before this time, an empty measurement is stored in the database.
+If the user does not fill in the questionnaire before this time, an empty response remains in the database.
 `q.period` | Time between measurements.
 `q.open_from_offset` | What offset to apply before opening the protocol.
-When set to zero the start is typically the moment when the user logs in for the first time.
-See `SubscribeToProtocol.run` in the codebase for details.
 `q.stop_measurement` | If `true` this will end the protocol after user completes `q`.
 This overrides `p.duration`.
+This can be useful in diary studies where users receive reminders when new measurements are available.

 ## Importing new students and mentors
 New mentors and students can be imported using the `echo_people` use case.